JOURNEY TO REWILDING

 It takes an artist to paint a village

 The images in the traditional Illustration section are paintings that have been for commercial use in print publications, packaging design, and advertisements.
 Commercial work requires the artist to translate a concept into a visual that communicates the essence of the message in a clear way.
 This is part of the fundamental training for an illustrator and it has helped me with all other aspects of my artwork and design.
-Getting to the core of the message can also means tapping into the emotional or psychological impact.
+Getting to the core of the message can also mean tapping into the emotional or psychological impact.
 There is always room for a commercial work of art to move people in ways that elevate their spirit.
-This has always been a main intention behind the majority of my work, from the smallest details to the larger impact.
+This has always been the main intention behind the majority of my work, from the smallest details to the larger impact.

 Born in New York and raised in Pennsylvania, Mia has earned her BA in Illustration from the University of the Arts in Philadelphia, PA.
 She has won many awards for her illustrations including the Society of Illustrators in New York.
-Her work as a commercial illustrator can be seen on a dozens of book covers and other publications.
+Her work as a commercial illustrator can be seen on dozens of book covers and other publications.